 Figure 65.
 Analytics and Insights

+Create Ads Button

+Set Budget Button

+Select CoorkSpaces Button

+Charts

 Figure 66 below shows a "Create Ads" modal, likely accessed from the "Campaign Manager."
 It includes fields to enter an "Ad Title" (1), select a "Workspace to Feature" from a dropdown (2), "Upload Image" for the "Ad Banner Image" (3), and set "Start Date" and "End Date" (5).
 Buttons to "Preview Ad" (5) and "Submit Ad" (6) are available.
 A chart from the "Analytics & Insights" section is visible in the background (4).